-- Summarize any mortality studies used to support mortality assumptions, quantify the exposures and corresponding deaths, describe the important characteristics of the exposures and comment on unusual data points or trends; - Document the age of the experience data used to determine expected mortality curves and comment on the relevance of the data; - Describe how the expected mortality curves compare to recent historic experience and comment on any differences: - d.
+- d.e.
 If the study was not done on a similar business segment, identify the differences in the business segment on which the data was gathered and the business segment on which the data was used to determine mortality assumptions for the statutory valuation.
-Describe how these differences were reflected in the mortality used in modeling; - e.
-Explain how the curve reflects the wearing off of underwriting over time; - f.
-Discuss any assumptions made on mortality improvements, the support for such assumptions and how such assumptions adjusted the modeled mortality; - g.
+Describe how these differences were reflected in the mortality used in modeling; - e.f.
+Explain how the curve reflects the wearing off of underwriting over time; - f.g.
+Discuss any assumptions made on mortality improvements, the support for such assumptions and how such assumptions adjusted the modeled mortality; - g.h.
 Any other relevant important information concerning any adjustments to the experience mortality for changes in the mortality assumption; - i.
 Explain the rationale for any adjustment, - ii.
 Document, describe and summarize any studies used to support the adjustment, - iii.
 Document the mathematics used to adjust the mortality, - iv.
 Any other relevant important information concerning any adjustments to the experience mortality for changes in the mortality assumption; - h.
 Identification and quantification of any changes in mortality assumptions from the prior year; - i.
 Any other relevant important information concerning the mortality assumption.